 We focus on fewer topics so that students can immerse themselves in the material they are studying and practice the skills needed to excel.
 A depth-over-breadth approach positions students to not only remember what they have learned, but also to reach a level of understanding and confidence that allows them to grapple with the larger questions of each discipline.

 - U.S. history: Students spend two years focusing on six transformational events, using primary source analysis to contextualize these events and understand their impact on our nation’s trajectory.
+Click here to read an article on our U.S. history program published in the AMLE Magazine.

 - Vocabulary: We focus on just five words per week so that students can engage in the critical thinking needed to recognize the nuances of our language and retain what they have studied.
+Click here to read an article on a vocabulary game developed at Harlem Academy published in Literacy Today.

 Philosopher Will Durant summarized the ethics of Aristotle by saying: “We are what we repeatedly do; Excellence, therefore, is not an act but a habit.”
 Our goal is to help students develop transferable and lifelong habits for maximized academic performance and contribution to their community.
 To do this, we ensure students get both formal and less structured practice, with common language across disciplines and grades wherever possible.
 We figure out the skills that matter the most (e.g. close reading, scientific thinking, growth mindset) and ensure that our program allows for students to get as many “at bats” as they need to internalize them as habits.

 - School creed & baseline expectations: Our school creed and baseline expectations provide common language for overarching values and behavior expectations that will help students to maximize learning.
 This language is applied across grade levels, used by all team members, and shared with parents to provide plenty of opportunities for consistent practice.
+Click here to read our article on leveraging common language to build habits for contribution and learning published in Educational Leadership.

 - Middle school English: Students take a performance-driven approach to Shakespeare, emerging after three years with the confidence and skill needed to tackle any challenging text.